Geoffrey S. Dawes: Career

-Dawes became the director of the Nuffield Institute for Medical research in Oxford in 1948 only five years after obtaining his degree in medicine, and where he worked for the next 37 years, and setting the Institutes research focus on developmental physiology.
+Dawes became the director of the Nuffield Institute for Medical Research in Oxford in 1948 only five years after obtaining his degree in medicine, and where he worked for the next 37 years, and setting the Institutes research focus on developmental physiology.

 Following his appointment as director Dawes had to decide on an area of research that was worthy of his attention.
 He decided on fetal physiology as he thought at the time that study of fetuses would allow researchers to study simpler version of more complex adult physiology.
 This was not the case and Dawes himself became a spokesman for the importance and complexity of this stage of physiology.

 His initial research was conducted into the distribution and control of fetal circulation, mostly in unborn lamb fetus.
 He studied chemoreceptors, the biological mechanism that start the changes in birth.
 In particular he studied the onset of breathing, for the implications for human physiology, and changes in the pulmonary and systemic circulations.
 Dawes was one of the first paediatricians to observe that lamb fetus had sleep cycles as well as breathing cycles In utero.
 Studies also included the responses to stresses such as hypoxia and hemorrhage.
 Using this research, he was able to determine and later confirm that human fetus also slept in cycles.
 This led Dawes to consider the role of the central nervous control, not only in relation to sleep states, but also heart rate variability and responses to the stimulation of chemoreceptors.

 Using his research Dawes designed a system of measurement, used in obstetric departments around the world, as the most precise non-invasive way of assessing the well-being of the human fetus.

 Dawes was awarded the Gairdner Foundation International Award in 1966 for his outstanding contributions to medical science.
 He was elected a Fellow of the Royal Society in March 1971.

 Dawes was an editor of the British Journal of Pharmacology for many years.
 He won the James Spence Medal in 1969, that is awarded by the Royal College of Paediatrics and Child Health for outstanding contributions to the advancement or clarification of paediatric knowledge, the Virginia Apgar award of the American Academy of Paediatrics, the Osler Memorial Medal of Oxford University and many more.

-Dawes retired in 1985 and took up the post of director of Sunley Research Centre at Charing Cross Hospital, where he worked on both the computerisation of fetal heart rates and on molecular biology.
+Dawes retired in 1985, and took up the post of director of Sunley Research Centre at Charing Cross Hospital, where he worked on both the computerisation of fetal heart rates and on molecular biology.
 The Nuffield Institute of Medical research which he had directed became part of the Institute of Molecular Medicine, when Dawes finally retired in 1989.

 Upon retirement, and still fully fit with an acute mind, he was recruited as first director of the Sunley Research Centre at Charing Cross Hospital.
-A keen entertainer with his wife Margaret with two sons and two daughters, he died in Oxford in 1996.
+A keen entertainer with his wife Margaret with two sons and two daughters, he died in Oxford, on 6 May 1996, aged 78.